distantreading/mlse/roadmap.md

 12. With the best mfw parameters for each language, also do a clustering and dendrogram visualization, for visual inspection by experts.
 13. Discuss results with the domain experts, i.e. the creators of each collection, to develop hypotheses to explain the most common classification errors and the composition of the collection.
 14. Write it all up, keep data and code here in the repo, submit to JCLS or DH2022.

+## Notes
+1. For the sake of consistency and comparability, the Polish-language collection probably needs to be excluded from the dataset because it is structured quite a bit differently from the other collections, and because metadata pertaining to publication year is missing or not encoded in a standardized way.